 Why Consider Treatment at Vantage Point

 Over a prolonged period of time, the heavy consumption of alcohol can cause a whole host of negative health consequences such as an enlarged heart, high blood pressure, and stroke.
 You may have noticed that your reflexes have slowed and that you are not remembering things as well as you used to.
 Additionally, your drinking may have caused you to have problems within your marriage or with your loved ones and friends.
 As you continue to abuse this substance you may have become more socially isolated and have started to experience symptoms of depression.
-Without proper treatment and support the problems associated with excessive drinking will only get worse over time.
+Without proper treatment and rehab, the problems associated with excessive drinking will only get worse over time.

 Program Philosophy and Benefits